 However, these panels are NOT BE CONSIDERED PREFABRICATED.
 They are pre-engineered off site in the exact dimensions required by the project, in widths no more than 290 cm and length no more than 1300cm, that way the frames can be loaded easily on a truck or container and shipped worldwide to the construction site.
 If larger frames are required, they can be manufactured in pieces, transported/shipped in bundles to the site and be fabricated locally, reducing the freight cost.

 CFS construction has all the applications as a standard construction method.
-From regular houses of up to 3 floors, small apartment buildings, office buildings, hotels, schools, hospitals and warehouse or storage facility of any size.
-Usually a building with no more than 4 floors can be erected entirely out of CFS panels.
+It is mainly used for houses of up to 3-4 floors, small apartment buildings, office buildings, hotels, schools, hospitals and warehouse or storage facility of any size.
+Usually, a building with no more than 4 floors can be erected entirely out of CFS panels.
 Higher buildings (4-12 floors) can be constructed in combination with additional structural systems and/or elements such as HRS (hot rolled steel) or reinforced concrete slabs, columns and beams.
 Our architects and engineers are responsible for the design of the building type chosen by the client and its appropriate construction system in accordance with all European regulations.

 Depending on the local climate, the orientation and the location of the house the needs for insulation vary, which may reduce or increase the final construction cost.